mostafasaiedgad/my-website/README.md

 ## CSS Structure
 After creating this structure, i started decorating it with css.
 I made seperated file for CSS, and linked it with HTML file.
 I used W3school to see a lot of features of css, and gain ideas.
 In addition, i took a look about personal web of one of my friends to gather ideas of design to make.

+## Javascript
+To make the Contact form works, i used emailjs which is a service that allows you to send emails directly from your frontend JavaScript code.
+To start with emailjs:
+- Make an account on emailjs
+- Make a template for name, email, and the message.
+This is what you need the js send to emailjs service that in my case, the input text of name, email, and message.
+- You will add service of Gmail, to send this template the gmail that you signed up with You will use public key of the account of emailjs, and template ID and service ID in the javascript code to connect the account the send the form to it.
+- Link this in the HTML structure <script src="https://cdn.jsdelivr.net/npm/@emailjs/browser@4/dist/email.min.js"></script>
+- initiate the emailjs, and extract the text of contact form.
+- Send the contact form the emialjs
+- emailjs will send the email.